A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Acknowledgements

 \section{Acknowledgements}

-The authors thank Robby Green, Clara Buck, Peter Bubenik, and Christopher Potvin for their helpful insight into the writing of this paper.
+The authors thank Robby Green, Clara Buck, Peter Bubenik, and Christopher Potvin for their helpful insight into concepts and proofs within this paper.
 In particular, we thank Robby Green for a helpful discussion about the proofs of Propositions~\ref{prop:closure_functor} and \ref{prop:bary_res_functor} and Peter Bubenik for the example in Row 19 of Table \ref{tab:intuition}.
+We thank Kyle Koyanagi for reaching out and pointing us to his path homology code.
+We also thank the anonymous reviewers for their insightful comments and questions that significantly improved this paper.

 We are grateful for the Women in Computational Topology (WinCompTop) workshop for initiating our research collaboration.
 In particular, participant travel support was made possible through the grant National Science Foundation (NSF) DMS-1619908.
 This collaborative group was also supported by the American Institute of Mathematics (AIM) Structured Quartet Research Ensembles (SQuaRE) program, and the Institute for Mathematics and its Applications (IMA).
 This work was partially based upon work supported by the NSF under Grant No. DMS-1929284 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Persistent Topology of Hypergraphs Collaborate@ICERM.